ltarr/PSNScraper/README.md

 ### Playstation SHA256

 In order to use the internal Playstation Store API, you must acquire a SHA256 hash.
+This must be set as the environment variable `PSN_SHA_256`.

+The easiest way to get this that I have found is to follow these steps.
+You only need to do this once, so don't fret.

+First, go to any sale you wish on the Playstation Store.
+Open the DevTools in your browser (easy way to do this is Ctrl+Shift+I in Chrome).

+Next, go to the 'Network' tab.
+In your browser, press the next page button or go to any page on the sale.

+In the Network tab, find the entry that starts with `op?operationName=categoryGridRetrieve`.
+Look at the payload under the 'Payload Header'.
+Decode this by pressing 'View Decoded'.
+In the `extensions` parameter, you will see the code under "sha256Hash".

+I will hopefully be posting a video to make this easier.

 ### Posting to Reddit
 In order to post to Reddit, you'll need to need to register a developed app.